jessmch/TrustRank/README.md

 ## Step 5.
 Configure Metamask
 - Unlock Metamask
 - Connect metamask to your local Etherum blockchain provided by Ganache (RPC Server)
-- Import an account provided by ganache using private key
+- Import an account from Ganache by using the provided private key

 ## Step 6.
 Run the Front End Application
 `$ npm run dev`